sohrabnamazinia/sohrabnamazinia.github.io/_pages/cv.md

 ## Publications

-Please check the Teching Tab on the webpage
+Please check the Publications Tab on the webpage

 ---